Volunteering opportunities in India

 Islam Public School (IPS) in Padum, the main marketplace of Zanskar Valley; where the Kashmiri principal’s personal frustration comes out in kicks at little 10-year-olds, where a senior teacher still uses a stick and insulting words to bring ‘discipline’ to the school corridor, where the school is a mere building, and these Ladakhi children don’t know how to conform to the standard structure.
 My one month in the windy-cold layers of Zanskar with these tiny souls put me in the immediate cultural and social alleyways.
 Abbas Sir, the chairperson of the school committee, arranged for a private room in a guesthouse and fixed me up at a local eatery for all my meals.
 I can still smell the aroma of my favourite Tibetan dish, Thupka, and the homemade liquor Raksi Wangbo the owner brought for me from his home in Karsha.

 Point of contact: Abbas Sir from Padum Zanskar – (+91) 6006970755.
-You can volunteer at Islam Public School and teach any skill.
+You can do volunteer work at Islam Public School and teach any skill.

 Read further – Zanskar in the Lights & Shadows of Life

-4. Volunteer in a Kutchi village in Gujarat And Stay with A Local Family
+4. Volunteer in a Kutchi village in Gujarat India And Stay with A Local Family

 Jeet, Hitesh, Meet, Aishwarya… I would put them up against each other, in debates.
 One day I wrote in big capital letters on the board, ‘It’s good that alcohol is banned in Gujarat’ – ‘Now tell me why you may agree or disagree.’
 Hell, that ended up in a fight – a verbal one, thank heavens!